gmb2012/qlocktwo/README.md

 A QlockTwo combined with displaying of weather data from node.js webservices based on react.js

 # TODO
-- Bundle to public/javascript
+- move forecast webservice to own class, return a promise
+- foreacast webservice
 - forecast component
-- foreacast webservice
-- move forecast webservice to own class, return a promise
 - cache return data from forecast webservice for some time (5 mins)
 - Add example data to mongo db
 - webservice for calculating graph data